CrisesUrv/microaggregation-based_anonymization_tool/README.md

 * Java (RE or DK) environment v8 must be installed (or, alternatively, OpenJDK 8).
 Java 8 can be downloaded from: https://www.java.com/en/download/
 * At least 4 GB of RAM memory.
 The RAM available for the application should be set in the execution command (see below).

-To install the Data Anonymization Tool just copy the dat.jar file provided inside the folder "jar" in a folder in the computer hard disk.
+To install the Microaggregation-based Anonymization Tool just copy the dat.jar file provided inside the folder "jar" in a folder in the computer hard disk.
 It is recommended to copy in the same folder the dataset to be anonymized and the XML configuration file for that dataset.

 ### Running
-To run tha Data Anonymization Tool, access the folder where the dat.jar file has been copied and execute the following sentence from the console:
+To run the Microaggregation-based Anonymization Tool, access the folder where the dat.jar file has been copied and execute the following sentence from the console:
 ```
 java -jar -Xmx1024m -Xms1024m dat.jar dataset_name configuration_file_name
 ```